-The proposed use is for a cannabis manufacturing, distribution and non-storefront retail (delivery only) facility in the City's Green Zone.
-As proposed and conditioned, the proposed use would be consistent with other industrial uses in the Green Zone.
-The use is consistent with the Zoning Code and the City's General Plan.
+The proposed use is for a cannabis non-storefront retail (delivery only) facility in the City's Green Zone.
+As proposed and conditioned, the proposed use would be consistent with other industrial uses in the Green Zone, and is in conformance with the

+City's Zoning Code and General Plan.
 In addition, the required findings for the Conditional Use Permit can be met as described above.
-Therefore, staff recommends approval of Planning Application 22-34, subject to conditions of approval.
+Therefore, staff recommends approval of Planning Application 22-41, subject to conditions of approval.